-- Consulting funding can be used for the following types of services: - Feasibility Study - o Architecture, Design, Engineering - Construction Project Management - Facility Operations & Management - Capital funding may be used for new construction, renovations, or remodeling expenses in an existing facility, and must directly improve the experience for patrons and/or residents.
-Ongoing or deferred capital maintenance projects will not be approved. - The capital expense requests will be evaluated using standard GAAP (Generally Accepted Accounting Principles, meaning those conventions, rules, procedures, and practices adopted by the American Institute of Certified Public Accountants). - Each capital project location requires a unique project application. - Tourism Promotion funding can be used to attract transient guests through: - Planning - Product Development - Advertising
+- Consulting funding can be used for the following types of services: - Feasibility Study - Architecture, Design, Engineering - Construction Project Management - Facility Operations & Management - Capital funding may be used for new construction, renovations, or remodeling expenses in an existing facility, and must directly improve the experience for patrons and/or residents.
+Ongoing or deferred capital maintenance projects will not be approved. - The capital expense requests will be evaluated using standard GAAP (Generally Accepted Accounting Principles, meaning those conventions, rules, procedures, and practices adopted by the American Institute of Certified Public Accountants). - Each capital project location requires a unique project application. - Applicants as Lessees of Publicly Owned Facilities have additional eligibility requirements.
+See addendum 1 for more information. - Museum Exhibits count as capital funding requests and have additional eligibility requirements.
+See addendum 2 for more information. - Tourism Promotion funding can be used to attract transient guests through: - o Planning - Product Development - $\circ$ Advertising

-Projects must be ready for implementation at the time of approval (e.g., "shovel ready").
+Projects must be ready for implementation at the time of approval (e.g. "shovel ready").